Variations of Interstellar Gas-to-Dust Ratios at High Galactic Latitudes: Data Compilation for Gas-to-Dust Ratios

 We also study these sight lines using the HI4PI all-sky survey, which combined data from the Effelsberg and Parkes radio telescopes with an angular resolution of $16'$ (HI4PI Collaboration \etal\ 2016).
 We use two related data products: (a) the $N_{\rm HI}$ map computed by integrating the \HI\ spectra over the entire velocity range of $|V_{\rm LSR}| < 600$~\kms; and (b) the $N_{\rm HI}$ map obtained by Lenz \etal\ (2017) who integrated over low-velocity gas, $|V_{\rm LSR}| < 90$~\kms\ excluding HVC emission, and masked out regions with $N_{\rm HI} > 4 \times 10^{20}~{\rm cm}^{-2}$.
 We refer to the former as NHI--HI4PI(all) and the latter as NHI--HI4PI(90).
 Both maps are provided in HEALPix with $N_{\rm side} = 1024$.

 Liszt (2014a,b) used \HI\ column densities from the LAB survey ($36'$ beam), and Lenz \etal\ (2017) used the HI4PI survey ($16.1'$).
 For the \HI\ column densities and 21-cm spectra presented by Wakker \etal\ (2003) the beams range from $35'$ in the Leiden-Dwingeloo Survey (Hartmann \& Burton 1997) to $16.1'$ with the Parkes Telescope and 9--10$'$ (GBT and Effelsberg).
 A large beam could include small-scale \HI, and velocity component fitting could be more difficult.
 These should not be major issues at high latitudes except in cases of small-scale structure.
 Nevertheless, there is a potential mismatch to the resolutions of the space-borne telescopes: IRAS (4--5$'$ at 100~$\mu$m) and Planck (5$'$ at 350--857~$\mu$m).
-With its $9.1'$ beam and avoidance of stray light due to its off-axis mount, the GBT should provide reliable column densities.
+With its $9.1'$ beam and avoidance of stray radiation due to its off-axis mount, the GBT should provide reliable column densities.
 This was the conclusion in a previous comparison (Wakker \etal\ 2011) who also identified 10\% offset in $N_{\rm HI}$ from data taken in the LAB survey, owing to a ``spurious broad component" with $N_{\rm HI} \approx 5\times10^{19}~{\rm cm}^{-2}$.

-In {\bf Table 2} we compare $N_{\rm HI}$ measured by radio telescopes with various beam sizes toward 36 AGN in common with those tabulated by Wakker \etal\ (2011).
-Our adopted column densities in Table 1 (from Wakker \etal\ 2003) are higher on average by $+0.049$ dex in $\log N_{\rm HI}$ relative to those from GBT.
-Columns from the GB 140-ft are higher by $+0.017$, and those from the HI4PI survey are higher by $+0.019$.
-Quoted errors in $\log N_{\rm HI}$ (for GB and GBT) are typically $\pm$ 0.01--0.03.
-We consider differences $\Delta \log N_{\rm HI} \geq 0.050$ to be discrepant and highlight them in boldface. {\bf Figure~3} shows the differences in $N_{\rm HI}$ between HI4PI and Wakker \etal\ (2003).
+In Table 2 we compare $N_{\rm HI}$ measured by radio telescopes with various beam sizes toward 36 AGN in common with those tabulated by Wakker \etal\ (2011).
+The column densities in Table 1 (from Wakker \etal\ 2003) are higher on average by $+0.059$ (dex) in $\log N_{\rm HI}$ relative to those from GBT.
+Columns from the GB 140-ft are higher by $+0.017$ (dex), and those from the HI4PI survey are higher by $+0.023$ (dex).
+Quoted measurement errors in $\log N_{\rm HI}$ are typically $\pm$ 0.01--0.03.
+We consider differences $\Delta \log N_{\rm HI} \geq 0.050$ to be discrepant and highlight them in boldface.
+Figure~3 shows the differences in $N_{\rm HI}$ between HI4PI and Wakker \etal\ (2003).
 Although the average offset differences are comparable to the quoted errors on $\log N_{\rm HI}$, several AGN sight lines (e.g., 3C~273, Mrk~279, Mrk 335, Mrk~1383, PG~1259+593, PG~0953+414, Ton~S180) exhibit somewhat larger offsets (0.05--0.12 dex).
 These include 5 of 32 sight lines measured by both GBT and HI4PI.